 Finally, at number 6, you can read off the TRA code.
 TRA is an international benchmark and has been validated by the ISO (International Standard Organisation), the ETRTO (European Tyre and Rim Organisation), the TRA (Tyre and Rim Association) and the JATMA (Japan Automobile Tyres Manufacturers).
 In the example above the tyre has an E3+ TRA code, which stand for earthmover (E) with normal tread depth (3).

-Above organizations have made a classification between 4 types of OTR and industrial tyres, based on their purpose.
+Above organisations have made a classification between 4 types of OTR and industrial tyres, based on their purpose.
 Do you want to know more about the 4 types in particular?
 Read the tyre application blog.

 Do you want to receive more tyre news?
 Subscribe to our newsletter!